 Members are authorities, agencies, bodies or institutions.
 They must be independent and have the un-contested authority to administer registers within their jurisdiction.

-The secretariat will (upon submission of preliminary documentation on its accreditation/recognition system together with the appropriate fee) present the application to the Executive Committee.
+The Secretariat will (upon submission of preliminary documentation on its jurisdictional registration/licensure system together with the appropriate fee) present the application to the Executive Committee.
 A mentoring service is available should the applicant wish to make use of it.
-Alternatively, the Executive Committee may assign a team of two or three signatories as Mentors to assist the applicant in progressing towards provisional status.
+Alternatively, the Executive Committee may assign a team of two or three Authorised members as Mentors to assist the applicant in progressing towards provisional status.

-The applicant must provide documentation to support their application and appear before a meeting of all signatories to present their application for provisional signatory status.
-The approval of provisional status must be unanimous.
+The applicant must provide documentation to support their application and appear before a meeting of all Authorised Members to present their application for Provisional Member status.

 Provisional Membership typically lasts from 2-4 years.
-Provisional Members must be supported by at least on Mentor during this time.
-When considered ready the applicant may then apply for full Signatory status at which time the Provisional Member's assessment process will be witnessed by a verification team who will then submit a report to the other signatories in accordance with the requirements set down in the Rules and Procedures.
+Provisional Members must be supported by at least one Mentor during this time.
+When considered ready the applicant may then apply for Authorise Member status at which time the Provisional Member's assessment process will be witnessed by a verification team who will then submit a report to the other signatories in accordance with the requirements set down in the Rules and Procedures.